Professor Louise Slater

 Academic Profile

 Louise Slater is Professor of Hydroclimatology and a Future Leaders Fellow of UK Research and Innovation (2021-2028).
 She leads the Hydro-Climate Extremes research group, which develops computational approaches to detect, attribute, and predict how changes in climate and land cover may affect water-related extremes and society.
-Professor Slater is Academic Director of the MSc in Water Science, Policy and Management (WSPM) and Co-investigator of Intelligent Earth, the University of Oxford’s Centre for Doctoral Training in AI for the Environment.
+Professor Slater is Associate Head of the Social Sciences Division for Research and Impact, Academic Director of the MSc in Water Science, Policy and Management (WSPM) and Co-investigator of Intelligent Earth, the University of Oxford’s Centre for Doctoral Training in AI for the Environment.
 She was previously Chair of the Oxford Water Network (2019-2021).

 Externally, Professor Slater is Chair of the Hydrological Forecasting Subdivision of the European Geosciences Union (2024-2026) and Chair of the UK Flood Hydrology Roadmap’s Scientific and Technical Advisory Group (STAG) (2024-2025).
 She is Editor for the EGU journal Hydrology and Earth System Sciences (HESS) and Associate Editor for the AGU journal Earth's Future.